criteo/mesos-external-container-logger/README.md

 Use the `compile.sh` and optionally the `build-mesos.sh` scripts to build the module for other distributions.
 CMake 3.0.0 or later is required to build.

+# Credits

+Thanks @wjoel for the creation and sheparding of this project.